 If you’re applying to business school because you want to change your career, you are not alone.
-Almost half (48 percent) of all MBA candidates head back to school because they want a different career, according to a recent survey by the Association of International Graduate Admissions Consultants.
+Almost half (48 percent) of all MBA candidates head back to school for a career switch, according to a recent survey by the Association of International Graduate Admissions Consultants.

 Even more telling is what happens after graduation.
 According to a 2017 GMAC study, 52 percent of MBA alumni work in a different industry or job function than what they did before school.

-Earning your MBA to switch your career is the norm.
-And that’s especially the case at Indiana University’s Kelley School of Business where almost 90 percent of all MBA students are career changers, and only one-third of the class has a background in business.
+Earning your MBA to career switch is the norm.
+And that’s especially the case at Indiana University’s Kelley School of Business where almost 90 percent of all MBA students are career switchers, and only one-third of the class has a background in business.

 MBA Students Are Running From or Running To

 In the Kelley Full-Time MBA Program, there two types of students: those running from something and those running toward something.
 According to Rebecca Cook, executive director of the MBA program, these students choose an MBA because, in either case, they then have two years to figure out what they want.

 “It doesn’t matter if you’re running away from something you hate—a job function or company—or you’re running toward an idea, an MBA gives you the time and opportunity to figure it out,” said Rebecca.
 “The internship allows you to test out a new career and company.
 Classes give you the chance to learn about other industries and interesting topics.
 Your classmates can open your eyes to new experiences.
 The entire purpose of the MBA is to help you build the dots and connect them to jobs and employers.”